 }

-Once testing is complete and you are satisfied:
+Once testing is complete and you are satisfied with the integration:

-Relies on product data being available in a window.dataLayer_content object, common with Google Tag Manager / GA4 setups for WooCommerce, but may not exist by default.
-Verify your data layer structure.
+This example checks the cart against a predefined list of ineligible SKUs.
+It relies on product data being available in a window.dataLayer_content object, which is common in Google Tag Manager / GA4 setups for WooCommerce.
+Verify your data layer structure before using this approach.

 callbacks: {